-Yes, but you must cancel (or “rescind”) it on or before the close of business on the next day of business after you took out your loan.
+Yes, but you must cancel (“rescind”) it on or before the close of business on the next day of business after you took out your loan.
 You cancel the loan by repaying the lender the amount they advanced you.
-In return, the lender must return or destroy your postdated check or cancel any electronic withdrawal from your bank account.
+Then the lender must return or destroy your postdated check or cancel any electronic withdrawal from your bank account.

 You must cancel your loan at the same place where you got your loan.

-The lender should not charge you for canceling your loan.
-If you try to cancel your loan by the deadline but the lender charges you a fee or refuses to cancel your loan, contact DFI immediately to report this.
+The lender should not charge you for canceling the loan.
+If you try to cancel your loan by the deadline but the lender charges you a fee or refuses to cancel your loan, report this immediately to DFI.